 About

-Ema Grčman is a young, enthusiastic and versatile cellist from Ljubljana, Slovenia.
+Ema Grčman is a young, enthusiastic cellist from Slovenia who has established herself as a versatile performer worldwide.

-Ema’s most memorable performances include a debut in Ljubljana where she performed the famous double concerto by Johannes Brahms with the Slovenian Philharmonic Orchestra.
-That same year, she was selected as a member of the Kammerakademie Neuss am Rhein chamber orchestra.
-In the season 2019/2020, Ema gained extra orchestral experience as substitute in the orchestra of Oper Graz as well as in the Norwegian Radio Orchestra.
-Since 2021 she is also a member of the Baltic Sea Philharmonic Orchestra and the O/Modernt Chamber Orchestra.
+Among Ema’s most memorable performances was her debut in Ljubljana, where she performed Johannes Brahms’ famous Double Concerto with the Slovenian Philharmonic Orchestra.
+That same year, she was selected to join the Kammerakademie Neuss am Rhein chamber orchestra.
+She gained further orchestral experience with the orchestras of the Oper Graz, the Norwegian Radio Orchestra, the Bern Symphony Orchestra, the Kammerorchester Basel and the Theatre Regensburg.
+In 2021, she played with the Baltic Sea Philharmonic Orchestra and the O/Modernt Chamber Orchestra.
+She is also frequently invited to perform as a solo cellist with the Folkwang Kammerorchester

-Her early music education took place in Slovenia, followed by Bachelor Studies in Croatia in the class of prof. Valter Dešpalj.
-In 2020 she graduated with distinction at the University of Music and Performing Arts Graz in Austria in the class of prof. Julian Arp.
-Ema continued her master studies in Scandinavia with the renowned cello soloist Prof. Torleif Thedéen.
-Currently she is living in Basel, Switzerland, where she is pursuing her Master’s degree in Musipedagogy in the class of prof. Thomas Demenga.
+She received her early musical training in Slovenia, followed by a Bachelor’s degree in Croatia under the guidance of Prof. Valter Dešpalj.
+In 2020, she graduated with distinction from the University of Music and Performing Arts in Graz, Austria, in the class of Cellist Julian Arp.
+She continued her Master’s studies in Scandinavia with the renowned cello soloist Torleif Thedéen, and in Basel with Thomas Demenga and Anita Leuzinger.

 Ema plays on an instrument made by Paulus Pilat from 1928.